Is your bank account funding fossil fuel companies?

 Giki Zero shows people the steps they can take to lighten their footprint on the planet and one of these is to find a fossil fuel free bank.
 However, we know it’s tricky to do but if you do decide to switch then banks such as Triodos, the Co-operative and Charity Bank all offer fossil fuel free accounts.
 You can also switch to many of the UK’s independent Building Societies as they focus on lending money to home owners rather than big business.
 This includes Nationwide, Coventry and Ecology Building Societies.
 So there are plenty of good options to choose from but there’s no hiding from the fact that there will be admin!
 However, you’ll be taking a planet saving step.

 Also not only will you be taking your money away but if you let the bank know why, and they hear that from enough people, then they’ll be encouraged to change their practices too.
 Already many banks have banned lending to coal companies and for some oil projects in ecologically sensitive areas so all they need is a gentle push… If enough people do that then the impact really starts to build up.
+Some of the large high street banks, such as Natwest, have made significant progress in recent years with a focus on getting their lending portfolios aligned with a 1.5C world.

 Analysis by Giki Social Enterprise, May 2020